A Sleep Tool For People With

 Final design launched

-The final design we launched consisted of Sleep apnoea risk test where first time users can identify their risk through a series of questions.
+The final design launched consisted of Sleep apnoea risk test where first time users can identify their risk through a series of questions.
 For diagnosed users, they will be directed to an exercise and activities tracker to help improve their sleep quality over time.

 © All rights reserved 2026